Breakdown of Tan's relation in lossy one-dimensional Bose gases

 Tails in the momentum distribution have been observed experimentally in 3D fermionic gases and Tan's relation has been verified~\cite{kuhnle2010universal,stewart2010verification}.
 It has also been verified, using spectroscopy, in 3D Bose gases~\cite{wild_measurements_2012}.
-On the theory side, Tan's relation and its extensions have been thoroughly investigated~\cite{braaten2008exact,zhang2009universal,braaten2010short,barth2011tan,werner_general_2012-1,werner_general_2012}.
-Recent works have focused on the 1D Bose gas~\cite{vignolo_universal_2013,yao_tans_2018,rizzi2018scaling}, exploiting the relation between the contact density and the zero-distance two-body correlation function (Eq.~(\ref{eq:contactg2}) below).
+On the theory side, Tan's relation and its extensions have been thoroughly investigated~\cite{braaten2008exact,zhang2009universal,braaten2010short,barth2011tan,werner_general_2012-1,werner_general_2012,rakhimov_tans_2020}.
+Recent works have focused on the 1D Bose gas~\cite{vignolo_universal_2013,xu2015universal,yao_tans_2018,rizzi2018scaling}, exploiting the relation between the contact density and the zero-distance two-body correlation function (Eq.~(\ref{eq:contactg2}) below).

 Tan's relation (\ref{eq:Tansintro}) is based on the assumption that the tails of the momentum distribution are entirely due to the contact two-body interaction.
 In this Letter, we point out that this assumption is not always valid.
-It holds true at thermal equilibrium, and thus for chaotic systems since they relax towards thermal states.
-However, it may break down in the 1D Bose gas with contact repulsion.
-There, thermalization is prevented by the existence of an extensive number of conservation laws~\cite{kinoshita2006quantum,rigol2008thermalization}, so the gas typically lies in a non-thermal state (see e.g. reviews in Ref.~\cite{calabrese2016introduction}).
-In that case, we show that the momentum distribution can acquire extra contributions that do not come from the two-body interaction, yet also decay as $\sim 1/|p|^4$.
-Then Tan's relation (\ref{eq:Tansintro}) breaks down, and one has $ C > C_{\rm c} $.
+We show that, owing to its integrability, the 1D Bose gas with contact interactions can have a contribution to its $1/|p|^4$ tail of different origin, so that $C > C_{\rm c}$.
+This happens in a peculiar class of stationary states, which we characterize.

-Bose gases with contact repulsion in 1D are realized in cold atoms experiments, when the transverse confinement is sufficiently strong so that transverse degrees of freedom are frozen~\cite{bloch_many-body_2008,bouchoule_1d_2011}.
-In this Letter we show that, under atom losses, the gas evolves towards a non-thermal state with a momentum distribution violating the equality (\ref{eq:Tansintro}).
-Thus, an important implication of our findings is that Tan's relation will most probably be violated experimentally in 1D Bose gases, since cold atom gases, even when they are very well isolated from their environment, always suffer from losses~\cite{sesko1989collisional,soding1999three,tolra2004observation}.
+Importantly, such peculiar stationary states are generated by atom losses.
+That makes them ubiquitous in modern cold atoms experiments in 1D~\cite{bloch_many-body_2008,bouchoule_1d_2011}, which always suffer from losses~\cite{sesko1989collisional,soding1999three,tolra2004observation}.
+We stress that those states are stationary with respect to Hamiltonian dynamics, so even if losses are no longer present at long times, the breakdown of Tan's relation persists.
+Therefore, an important implication of our findings is that Tan's relation will most probably be violated experimentally in 1D Bose gases.